wp-plugins/simple-user-profile/readme.txt

 === Simple User Profile ===
 Contributors: Innovative Solutions
-Tags: user profile, simplify profile, remove profile fields Donate:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMCSV4J9FALZ6 Requires at least: 3.0
+Tags: user profile, simplify profile, remove profile fields,edit profile, remove profile bio Donate:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RMCSV4J9FALZ6 Requires at least: 3.0
 Tested up to: 3.5
-Stable Tag:1.2
+Stable Tag:1.5

 Simply your user profile by removing fields your users don't need and removing or changing the section header text.

 == Description ==

-Simply your user profile by removing fields your users don't need and removing or changing the section header text.
+Simplify your user profile by removing fields your users don't need and removing or changing the section header text.
 You can minimize the profile down as far as only username, email, and change password.

 == Installation ==